 Funerals can still take place, but with stricter control measures in order to contain the spread of coronavirus (COVID-19).

-Service timeslots will continue as per the current daily schedule.
+- Service timeslots continue as per the current daily schedule.

-At Poole, the coffin is to be carried into the chapel with the bearers exiting the chapel prior to the mourners being ushered into the chapel.
+- At Poole, the coffin is to be carried into the chapel.
+The bearers should then leave the chapel before the mourners are ushered into the chapel.

-Due to the two chapel layout design at Bournemouth and the shared egress route, the coffin is to be conveyed into the chapel followed directly by the mourners at a safe distance.
+Due to the two chapel layout design at Bournemouth and the shared exit route, the coffin should be conveyed into the chapel, followed directly by the mourners at a safe distance.

 Bearing of coffin

-We would ask that friends and family members are discouraged from bearing the coffin into the chapel.
-We appreciate the significance of this ritual to families, so if families are insisting on bearing the coffin, then this will need to be communicated to the crematorium 2 working days prior to the service taking place.
+We ask that friends and family members are discouraged from bearing the coffin into the chapel.
+We appreciate the significance of this ritual to families, so if families insist on bearing the coffin, this need to be communicated to the crematorium 2 working days before the service takes place.

-From Monday 10 August, all funeral professionals (including celebrants), mourners and visitors attending services or entering any enclosed space onsite will be required to wear a secure face covering.
+We encourage all funeral professionals (including celebrants), mourners and visitors attending services or entering any enclosed space to wear a secure face covering.
 This includes chapels located at Bournemouth and Poole Crematorium, Bournemouth cemetery chapels, Christchurch cemetery chapel, Poole cemetery chapels, Book of Remembrance Rooms and bereavement support offices.
 People do not need to wear face coverings if they are exempt.

-Mourners and other visitors to the site are asked to supply their own face coverings, however, a mask will be offered to anyone arriving onsite and entering a building not wearing a face covering.
+Mourners and other visitors to the site are asked to bring their own face coverings.
+However, a mask will be offered to anyone arriving onsite and entering a building without a face covering.

-Celebrants will be permitted to lower or remove their face covering once stood at the lectern, located a clear 2 metres plus from the seated congregation.
+Celebrants are allowed to lower or remove their face covering once at the lectern, located a clear 2 metres plus from the seated congregation.
 This will allow clear, unmuffled speaking during the service.
-Once finished, the celebrant will be required to put in place their face covering before moving away from the lectern.
+Once finished, the celebrant must replace their face covering before moving away from the lectern.

-Any brass or woodwind instrument such as a trumpet, clarinet or bugle will not be allowed to play within the confines of the chapel.
+Any brass or woodwind instrument such as a trumpet, clarinet or bugle is not not be allowed to play within the chapel.

-Playing of such instruments will only be permitted outside the Chapel, in Poole, the during a service within a safe distance of 5 metres or more from the seated congregation.
-The playing of bag pipes will only be permitted in the outside areas.
-Any requests for the playing of brass or woodwind instruments will need to be directed to the Bournemouth and Poole office 2 days prior to the date of the service taking place.
+Playing of such instruments is only permitted outside the Chapel, in Poole, the during a service within a safe distance of 5 metres or more from the seated congregation.
+The playing of bagpipes will only be permitted in the outside areas.
+Any requests for the playing of brass or woodwind instruments need to be directed to the Bournemouth and Poole office 2 days before the date of the service.

 Ceremonial Guard of Honour